Close Menu

 How to Test Whether Ledger Is a Scam

-If you are uncertain about Ledger, there are practical steps you can take to verify legitimacy.
-Start by checking if the broker holds licenses with financial authorities such as the FCA, ASIC, or CySEC.
-Missing or vague license details are often a major warning sign.
+• Verify Regulation: Check if Ledger holds licenses with authorities such as the FCA, ASIC, or CySEC.
+Missing or vague license information is a warning sign.

 Sponsored